FAQ

 Not overnight, I'm sorry, nothing comes in one day but you can already see changes in the 3rd or 4th training month.

-We also offer intensive private coaching, for those who need to change shape very urgently.
+We also offer intensive private coaching, for those who need to change shape much faster.

 People with extra curves might have some difficulties in the beginning with achieving figures but you can spend more time on level 1 and 2 where we barely leave the floor.
 If you combine Pole Fit lessons and Pole Dance, you will start losing weight and gaining muscles and strength, which will help you to start more acrobatic figures.